wandb/fails/README.md

 # fails

 A tool for analyzing evaluation failures and categorizing them automatically.
+The pipeline fetches evaluation data from Weave, categorizes failures, and clusters them into consistent failure categories.

 ## Setup